softwarelanguageslab/monarch/README.md

-This artifact is also provided as a Docker image (in `image.tar.gz`) that includes all the tools with their correct versions in addition to a compiled executable that can be used to test the Python analysis provided by the framework.
+This artifact is also provided as a Docker image (in `image.tar.gz`) that includes all the tools with their correct versions in addition to a compiled executable that can be used to test the Python and Scheme analyses provided by the framework.

 The Docker image can be used as follows (for arm architectures use `arm64` instead of `x86_64`):